fortin/pdsnd_github/README.md

 requirements.txt
 .gitignore

 Note that, due to their large size, the CSV files are not included in this repo.
+The most up-to-date data files are available for download [here](https://s3.amazonaws.com/capitalbikeshare-data/index.html).

 ### Credits